SteveLRojas/SNES_to_NES_ATtiny24/README.md

 During testing I noticed that the NES timings depend on the game being played, Contra sends the latch pulse right before the first clock pulse but B-Wings sends the latch pulse much earlier.
 It is possible for some games to read the controller in a way that extends the clock pulses, which would not work.
 I am currently working on this issue.
 I also discovered that the NES clock is normally high, which annoys me greatly because I always assumed it was normally low.

+Bug fix: Added extra check in interrupt handler for NES clock.
+This will ensure that the interrupt handler is called only once per clock pulse.
+Now there are two methods to ensure that the interrupt works correctly: For short pulses clearing GIFR ensures that the interrupt happens only once.
+For longer pulses there is a check at the start of the interrupt handler that checks the state of the NES clock to determine if the edge was rising or falling.
+Falling edges are ignored, so even though the interrupt happens twice the outputs are updated only once.
+The interrupt handler for latch pulses works in the same way.
+This code was tested with Contra, Rad Racer, B-Wings, and Crystalis.
+All games worked correctly.